Font (character style) rule

 Related

-See the Paragraph style rule to adjust formatting for entire paragraphs, including text-alignment, wrapping, bullet-style etc.
+See the Paragraph style rule to adjust formatting for entire paragraphs, including text alignment, wrapping, bullet style, etc.